freqtrade/freqtrade/docs/freqai.md

-# Freqai
+# FreqAI

-!!!
-Note
-        Freqai is still experimental, and should be used at the user's own discretion.

-Freqai is a module designed to automate a variety of tasks associated with training a predictive model to provide signals based on input features.
+FreqAI is a module designed to automate a variety of tasks associated with training a predictive model to provide signals based on input features.

 Among the the features included:

-* Easy large feature set construction based on simple user input
+* Create large rich feature sets (10k+ features) based on simple user created strategies.
-* Sweep model training and backtesting to simulate consistent model retraining through time
+* Sweep model training and backtesting to simulate consistent model retraining through time.
-* Smart outlier removal of data points from prediction sets using a Dissimilarity Index.
+* Remove outliers automatically from training and prediction sets using a Dissimilarity Index and Support Vector Machines.
-* Data dimensionality reduction with Principal Component Analysis
+* Reduce the dimensionality of the data with Principal Component Analysis.
-* Automatic file management for storage of models to be reused during live
+* Store models to disk to make reloading from a crash fast and easy (and purge obsolete files automatically for sustained dry/live runs.)
+* Normalize the data automatically in a smart and statistically safe way.
-* Smart and safe data standardization
+* Automated data download and data handling.
-* Cleaning of NaNs from the data set before training and prediction.
+* Clean the incoming data and of NaNs in a safe way and before training and prediction.
-* Automated live retraining (still VERY experimental.
-Proceed with caution.)
+* Retrain live automatically so that the model self-adapts to the market in an unsupervised manner.

 ## General approach

 The user provides FreqAI with a set of custom indicators (created inside the strategy the same way a typical Freqtrade strategy is created) as well as a target value (typically some price change into the future).
 FreqAI trains a model to predict the target value based on the input of custom indicators.
 FreqAI will train and save a new model for each pair in the config whitelist.
 Users employ FreqAI to backtest a strategy (emulate reality with retraining a model as new data is introduced) and run the model live to generate buy and sell signals.
+In dry/live, FreqAI works in a background thread to keep all models as updated as possible with consistent retraining.

 ## Background and vocabulary